fltk/fltk/README.OSX.txt

 Apr 17 2012 - matt: added Xcode4 documentation
-Nov 13 2012 - Manolo: added "MAKE AN APPLICATION LAUNCHABLE BY DROPPING FILES ON ITS ICON" Apr 28 2014 - Manolo: how to build programs that run on various Mac OS X versions
+Nov 13 2012 - Manolo: added "MAKE AN APPLICATION LAUNCHABLE BY DROPPING FILES ON ITS ICON" Apr 28 2014 - Manolo: how to build programs that run on various Mac OS X versions Mar 18 2015 - Manolo: removed uses of the Xcode3 project